highnet/Tiny-React-MD3/README.md

 # Author:
 * Joaquin Telleria [www.highnet.xyz](https://www.highnet.xyz)

+## Feedback
-I hope you find this project useful and interesting.
+If you have any feedback, please reach out to me at joaquintelleria@gmail.com I hope you find this project useful and interesting.
 If you have any feedback, suggestions or questions, please feel free to contact me.